ondemandenv/odmd-contracts-base/.odmd/WEB_CLIENT_BDD_PATTERN.md

 This document defines the standardized BDD (Behavior-Driven Development) testing pattern for ONDEMANDENV web clients, providing comprehensive validation from infrastructure APIs to browser-based user interfaces.

+IMPORTANT: Manually control a browser start with saved user session to go through each use case with browser control tools before writing BDD for each case!

 ## 🚀 **ENVER-BASED BDD ARCHITECTURE**

 > IMPORTANT — Phase Status Gating